 Successful completion of the Pathway program and graduation assessments.
-Candidates successfully completing the major and the pathway assessments are eligible for a Mild Intervention license in P-12.
+Candidates successfully completing the major and the Pathway assessments will be eligible for a P-12 Exceptional Needs Mild Intervention license.

 Major for Bachelor of Arts Degree (B.A.) in Special Education: P-12 and a Masters of Arts Degree in Teaching (M.A.T.) or a Master of Arts in Education in Special Education (M.A.Ed.) - 5 year program